passportxyz/passport-scorer/load_tests/README.md

 # WIP - Program to run and analyse the results

+This was deleted from the repo but can be on this branch if you would like to use it.
+2409-load-testing-cargo-runner

 - `cd ./full-stack-test`
 - modify vus, filenames, and duration in `main.rs`
 - run `cargo run`